Last Updated on 02.10.2024 by hrushetskyy

 Used Tires Can Be in Good Condition

-When you buy used tires, you can expect to get 40%-70% of tread left, which gives you a considerable mileage for the money you pay.
+When purchasing used tires, you can typically expect 40% to 70% of the tread remaining, offering a solid amount of mileage for the price you pay.

 Some of the common reasons why used tires can stay in good condition are: